Carpal tunnel syndrome—prevention and treatment. Carpal tunnel syndrome - causes and symptoms, treatment and prevention of carpal tunnel syndrome

 Causes of the disease

-The reasons that can cause the development of carpal tunnel syndrome are various:
+There are various reasons that can cause the development of carpal tunnel syndrome:

-• Swelling of tissues as a result of injury to the forearm and hand (fractures, dislocations, bruises);
+• Tissue swelling as a result of injury to the forearm and hand (fractures, dislocations, bruises);

-• Swelling of tissues in pregnant women, especially on later dates pregnancy, and in women taking oral contraceptives;
+• Tissue swelling in pregnant women, especially during pregnancy later pregnancy, and in women taking oral contraceptives;

-• Chronic inflammation and edema of the structures of the carpal tunnel with constant occupational trauma (the same type of repetitive flexion and extension movements with constant tension of the hands, work associated with constant vibration);
+• Chronic inflammation and swelling of the carpal tunnel structures due to constant occupational trauma (the same type of repetitive flexion-extension movements with constant tension of the hands, work associated with constant vibration);

-• Swelling of tissues as a consequence of a number of diseases internal organs (renal failure), endocrine diseases(decreased function thyroid gland, early period menopause, condition after removal of the ovaries, diabetes mellitus);
+• Tissue swelling as a consequence of a number of diseases internal organs (renal failure), endocrine diseases(decreased function thyroid gland, early period menopause, condition after removal of ovaries, diabetes);

-• Narrowing of the synovial sheaths (sheaths) of the tendons and thickening of their walls as a result of acute or chronic inflammation with systemic diseases connective tissue(rheumatism,), metabolic disorders (), with tuberculosis;
+• Narrowing of the synovial sheaths (sheaths) of tendons and thickening of their walls as a result of acute or chronic inflammation for systemic diseases connective tissue(rheumatism,), metabolic disorders (), with tuberculosis;

 • Tumor of the median nerve;